klgh/storygraph-ku-check/CHROMEWEBSTORE.md

   affiliation.
 Reviewers sometimes reject trademarked names; if that happens, rename to a descriptive form such as “Kindle Unlimited check for StoryGraph.”
 - Store images are ready: `assets/icon128.png` and `assets/Screenshot1.png` through `assets/Screenshot4.png`, each screenshot 1280×800.
 Upload them in the dashboard.
 They are not part of the extension zip.
-- The privacy policy URL is live, but GitHub `main` still has the old text until the updated `PRIVACY.md` is pushed.
+- Privacy policy URL is live and matches the extension: https://github.com/klgh/storygraph-ku-check/blob/main/PRIVACY.md
 - A check opens Amazon in a background tab.
 The tab closes when the check finishes.
 If the check times out, that tab can stay open.
 - A check can take up to about 45 seconds.